FabianaCampanari/FabianaCampanari/README.md

 # 🚀 About my journey on this Planet:

-✨After graduating in Psychology at PUC-SP, I majored in Graphic Design at UCSD, San Diego, California,🇺🇸.
+✨After graduating in Psychology at PUC-SP, I majored in Graphic Design at UCSD, San Diego, California, USA 🇺🇸.

 ✨ I developed my career working as graphic designer since 2002 on top Design and Advertising agencies in São Paulo.